Content marketing offers the biggest bang for your marketing buck: It’s 3X as effective at generating leads compared to paid search.

 On average, content marketing costs 62% less than traditional marketing but brings in 3x more leads.

 Just make less content at higher quality if you need to contain costs.
-Quality wins out over time.
+Quality content wins out over time.

 8) Not Considering In-Content SEO